-- 1. Member needs to notify the Levels Coordinator of intention to take Level III at least two weeks prior to the testing date to schedule a riding time. - 2.
-Member is required to provide a horse or pony for their testing and will need to provide Levels Coordinator with a current negative Coggins test for the horse used at the test date. - 3.
+- 1. Member needs to notify the Levels Coordinator of intention to take Level III at least two weeks prior to the testing date to schedule a riding time - 2.
+Member is required to provide a horse or pony for their testing and will need to provide Levels Coordinator with a copy of a negative Coggins in the current year of the test date. - 3.
 Member must have passed and met the requirements of LEVEL II. - 4.
 Demonstrate horsemanship ability-correctly tack and untack, mount and dismount, safely ride at three gaits and back the horse. - 5.
 Know how to keep a horse healthy and be able to explain. - 6.
 Know the body colors, leg markings and face markings of the horse. - 7.
 Know the parts of the hoof and proper care. - 8.
 Demonstrate knowledge of fitting and showmanship.

 - 9. Have knowledge of horse grooming needed for showmanship of the breed in which you are interested. - 10.
 Give an informational talk or demonstration at your local 4-H club and have your 4-H leader verify this was done. - 11.
-Give an informational talk or demonstration at a 4-H Horse Committee meeting (February, March, April, or June, September, or October).
+Give an informational talk or demonstration at a 4-H Horse Committee meeting (February, March, April, or June) or in July at fair before September 1st.
 (The talk may be done before taking the actual Level III test.)
+If you choose fair you should enter Public Speaking on your fair entry and notify the Levels Coordinator.
 If this talk is not completed you will not pass and will have to take Level III again.